Ngāti Kahungunu ki Heretaunga, Ngāti Porou

 he/him/ia

-ONZM, MBChB (Otago), FNZCPHM(Hon), MRSNZ, MinstD, MIAP2
+KSO, ONZM, MBChB (Otago), FNZCPHM(Hon), MRSNZ, MinstD, MIAP2

 Tristram R. Ingham is the Deputy Head of Department, Research Associate Professor and Clinical Epidemiologist in the Department of Medicine at the University of Otago - Wellington.
 Dr Ingham has clinical, academic, and governance expertise in addressing health inequities, Māori health, long-term conditions, disability rights and health care governance.